(Last update: February 2022)

 Ironically, this is the golden opportunity to travel in Vietnam due to multiple discounts and promotions to attract more travelers, and there are much less crowded in famous places of attraction

-As of July 2021, outdoor activities are significantly limited.
-As a result, leisure traveling has been put to a halt, as well as other forms of entertainment.
+Leisure traveling has been put to a halt, as well as other forms of entertainment.
 Outdoor exercising is also banned.
 Before we can go back to enjoy exploring the peaceful Vietnam we love, everyone needs to practice the government protocols earnestly.

 For more useful information about traveling to Vietnam, check out our travel guides - authentically written by locals.